epfml/disco/docs/TASK.md

 We have to remember to export the task and the function in the `index.ts` [file which lives in the same folder](../discojs/discojs-core/src/tasks/index.ts).
 Finally, we need to rebuild Disco.js: `cd discojs/ && npm run build`

 ### Task

+For the task creation, we consider the main use case which does not go through the user interface :

+**I am a developper who wants to define my own task**

+In this case, your model and task will be uploaded and stored on our DISCO servers.
+You will have to make the task visible to the API.
+For your custom model, the JSON model architecture is necessary, but the .bin weight file is optional : if you include the weights file, your model will be loaded with the passed weights.
+If a weights file is not specified, the weights for the model will be initialized randomly.

 ## Making the task visible to the API